btholt/complete-intro-to-containers/lessons/what-are-containers.md

 Okay, so let's attempt to use `chroot` right now.

-1. Make a new folder in your home directory via `mkdir my-new-root`.
+1. Make a new folder in your home directory via `mkdir /my-new-root`.
-1. Inside that new folder, run `echo "my super secret thing" >> secret.txt`.
+1. Inside that new folder, run `echo "my super secret thing" >> /my-new-root/secret.txt`.
-1. Now try to run `chroot my-new-root bash` and see the error it gives you.
+1. Now try to run `chroot /my-new-root bash` and see the error it gives you.

-You should see something about failing to run a shell.
+You should see something about failing to run a shell or not being to find bash.
 That's because bash is a program and your new root wouldn't have bash to run (because it can't reach outside of its new root.)
 So let's fix that!
 Run:

-1. `mkdir my-new-root/bin`
+1. `mkdir /my-new-root/bin`
-1. `cp /bin/bash /bin/ls my-new-root/bin/`
+1. `cp /bin/bash /bin/ls /my-new-root/bin/`
-1. `chroot my-new-root bash`
+1. `chroot /my-new-root bash`

 Still not working!
 The problem is that these commands rely on libraries to power them and we didn't bring those with us.
 So let's do that too.
 Run `ldd /bin/bash`.
 This print out something like this: